← Back to Blog

 Episode Research and Guest Prep

 The best podcast interviews happen when the host knows the guest's work well enough to ask questions that the guest has never been asked before.
-AI makes deep research fast.
+AI makes deep research fast — cutting prep time from two hours to twenty minutes.

 Before any guest conversation, run this prompt with the guest's name and their area of expertise: